Male Breast Reduction Surgery (Gynecomastia) in Canada

 Your surgeon may, in extreme cases, also recommend a mammogram, or breast x-ray.
 This will not only rule out the very small possibility of breast cancer, but will reveal the breast’s composition.
 Once your surgeon knows how much fat and glandular tissue is contained within the breasts, he or she can choose a surgical approach to best suit your needs.

-Don’t hesitate to ask your surgeon any questions you may have during the initial consultation- including your concerns about the recommended treatment or the costs involved.
+Don’t hesitate to ask your surgeon any questions you may have during the initial consultation- including your concerns about the recommended treatment or the costs involved in a breast reduction surgery.
 Treatment of gynecomastia may be covered by medical insurance–but policies vary greatly.
 Check your policy or call your carrier to be sure.
 If you are covered, make certain you get written pre-authorization for the treatment recommended by your surgeon.

 Preparing For Your Surgery